JuyeongHwang/SIGGRAPHAsia2025OfficialCode_SCORE/README.md

-# -SIGGRAPH-Asia-2025-SCORE
+# SIGGRAPH Asia 2025 SCORE

-Paper title: How Does a Virtual Agent Decide Where to Look?
+How Does a Virtual Agent Decide Where to Look?
 Symbolic Cognitive Reasoning for Embodied Head Rotation

 Code will be released soon.